 ExtraCare’s Communications Team won Communications Team of the Year at the 2016 Housing Heroes Awards.
 They received this accolade for their hard work on promoting the opening of Bournville Gardens, which included creating a database of 2,290 households who were interested in finding out more about the village, which then lead to 95% reservations on apartments and a 12 month waiting list.
 The team persuaded ITV’s ‘Tonight’ programme to select village resident Margery Crampton to illustrate its pre-Christmas national feature on tackling isolation, seen by 1.9 million people.

 ExtraCare won the Outstanding Approach to Innovation Award in the 2016 UK Housing Awards.
 This represents work across the Charity, including health and well-being, care, research, resident involvement and volunteering, commissioning, marketing and PR, recruitment and training.
-The standout work mentioned was ExtraCare's Enriched Opportunities Programme, which supports residents with dementia.
+The standout work mentioned was ExtraCare's Enriched Opportunities Programme (now known as the Dementia and Mental Wellbeing Service), which supports residents with dementia.
 Read more about the UKHA here!

 Four ExtraCare Charitable Trust locations were honoured at the Elderly Accommodation Counsel's (EAC) National Housing for Older People Awards.
 More than 4,000 residents from 360 specialist housing schemes helped choose the award winners in a unique process overseen by the national housing charity for older people, The EAC.